Maha impasse: BJP declines, Guv invites Sena to stake claim

 NCP chief spokesperson Nawab Malik told reporters on Sunday that the Sena needs to first exit from the NDA as it has one cabinet post (in the Narendra Modi government).
 "Unless it leaves the NDA, we will wait and watch the developments," he said.

 South Mumbai Sena Lok Sabha MP Arvind Sawant is a Union minister.
-Speaking on the government formation impasse, Mailk said, "We do not have enough numbers but we also do not want President's rule in Maharashtra."
+Mailk said, "We do not have enough numbers but we also do not want Presidents rule in Maharashtra."
 He added his party had not received any proposal from the Sena.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)